ADU Rules in Seattle, Washington

 Do I need parking for an ADU in Seattle?

-Optional.
+Not required (no parking minimum for ADUs).
 Check with Seattle planning department for the latest Washington ADU parking rules, as many states have relaxed requirements in recent years.

 How long does it take to get an ADU permit in Seattle?